Cody Bellinger Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.84).
+- The Guardians' 3.79 team ERA ranks sixth across all MLB pitching staffs.

-- The Guardians give up the third-fewest home runs in baseball (80 total, one per game).
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (80 total, one per game).

-- Bibee makes the start for the Guardians, his 12th of the season.
-He is 4-2 with a 3.79 ERA and 58 strikeouts in 59 1/3 innings pitched.
+- Civale gets the start for the Guardians, his eighth of the season.
+He is 2-2 with a 3.18 ERA and 33 strikeouts through 39 2/3 innings pitched.

-- His most recent time out came on Saturday against the Milwaukee Brewers, when the right-hander went six innings, surrendering one earned run while allowing three hits.
+- His most recent time out was on Sunday against the Milwaukee Brewers, when the righty went six innings, surrendering four earned runs while allowing six hits.

-- The 24-year-old has amassed an ERA of 3.79, with 8.8 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .247 against him.
+- The 28-year-old has an ERA of 3.18, with 7.5 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.